Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Introduction

 In this study, we present an Experience-Driven Procedural Content Generation (EDPCG) via Reinforcement Learning (RL) framework specifically tailored for VRET targeting arachnophobia.
 Our primary goal is to develop a system that generates content, such as virtual spiders, that can be dynamically adjusted to match the specific anxiety responses of individuals with arachnophobia.
 EDPCG covers approaches that dynamically adapt generated content to achieve a desired user experience~\cite{yannakakis2011experience}.
 Although EDPCG was originally designed for games, it can be applied to other domains of human-computer interaction (HCI) that involve automated customized content generation~\cite{yannakakis2011experience}.
 The generalized EDPCG framework assumes some content generator $G$, which is dependent on a model of the current player $m_{curr}$.
 This model of the current player is constructed and iteratively refined by observing the player's actions in-game.
 The goal of such a system is to have $G$ produce content based on $m_{curr}$ that satisfies some experiential requirements $E$, such as enjoyment and difficulty.
 Example EDPCG components in the context of games include: modeling player experience based on gameplay content and player characteristics, evaluating content quality in relation to the modeled experience, optimizing content representation for better generator performance, and using a content generator to search for ideal content that improves the player's experience according to the developed model {~\cite{yannakakis2011experience}}.
+While prior studies~\cite{dimovska2010towards,correa2014new,hocine2015adaptation,i2018toward,lyu2023procedural} have employed EDPCG in various therapy domains, their methodologies are based on rules-based approaches, limiting the system's generalizability to users with diverse behaviors.